rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Sequence break: you can skip the whole Ice of Poseidon by doing an Unarmed Jump to the side of the urn.
 Kratos will clip through the side of the urn upon descending if you're lucky.
-Yeah, it may take several tries to make it work, but it is still always worth it in a speedrun. (c: Robin Fleming)
+Yeah, it may take several tries to make it work, but it is still always worth it in a NG+ speedrun. (c: Robin Fleming)

 Videos:
 1, Robin Fleming's original video: